usdot-jpo-ode/wzdx/full-spec/full-spec.md

 ### Document Organization
 The remainder of this document is organized into the following sections:

+**Section 1 GeoJSON File Structure**

+- This section explains the GeoJSON file structure of the output data

 **Section 2 Data Tables**
 - **Common Core Data Dictionary** - This section includes a table of WZDx common core data concepts.
 Data concepts may reference a single, discrete data element or may refer to a grouping of several data elements (i.e., a data frame):
     - *Data Element* – Discrete data concept that cannot be broken down into smaller units.